huaweicloud/huaweicloud-fpga/fp1/hardware/vivado_design/lib/sim/doc/quick_start.md

 ---

-The user reference models are used to predict the user data and check the output.
+The user reference models are used to predict the user data and check the output user data.

 To customize a reference model (RM), create a reference model first.
 The RM can be stored in `common` of the `$USER_DIR/sim` folder or the `base` folder in the `testcase` directory.

-The model callback of the user CPU must be inherited from `axi_rm.sv` in the `$LIB_DIR/sim/bench/rm` folder.
+User reference models (RMs) must be inherited from `axi_rm.sv` in the `$LIB_DIR/sim/bench/rm` folder.
 Therefore, you are advised to copy the file to the folder.
 For example:

 ```bash
   $ cp $LIB_DIR/sim/bench/rm/axi_rm.sv $USER_DIR/sim/common/user_rm.sv